Design tools

 Lunacy is a standout UI prototyping software that caters to designers and developers across all major operating systems: macOS, Windows, and Linux.

-It provides you with the flexibility and functionality needed to create a prototype that is both visually engaging and user-friendly.
+It provides you with the flexibility and functionality needed to create a visually engaging and user-friendly prototype.

 The platform boasts a wide array of features designed to simplify the process of building prototypes, including vector drawing, asset libraries, and real-time collaboration.

-With its cross-platform compatibility and impressive feature set, Lunacy is quickly becoming the go-to choice for professionals seeking a comprehensive UI prototyping solution.
+With its cross-platform compatibility and impressive feature set, Lunacy quickly becomes the go-to choice for professionals seeking a comprehensive UI prototyping solution.

 Key Features:

-• Vector drawing: Vector drawing tools enable users to create crisp, scalable graphics for your prototypes.
+• Vector drawing: Vector drawing tools enable users to create crisp, scalable graphics for their prototypes.

 • Real-time collaboration: Supports real-time collaboration, allowing multiple team members to work on a prototype simultaneously.